Editor's note: This article was originally published in 2016; links were updated in 2018.

 The pressure to be constantly strong means that boys learn to wall-off feelings.
 Because a huge part of life experience is hurt, sadness, disappointment and other forms of vulnerable feelings, boys lose the opportunity to develop their emotional intelligence.

 Feelings guide us.
 They steer us to seek help and consultation.
 They motivate problem-solving and informed decision-making.
 And most importantly, they drive connection with others.
+(See this article on why "emodiversity" is critical to boys' physical and mental health.)

 What happens to this pent-up frustration when boys inevitably come up short in the manhood-code department?
 It can lead to depression, conduct disorders, isolation, problematic relationships and even violence.